 The remainder of the water system consists of 8-inch ACP and PVC water main, and some ductile iron pipe.
 The water main in the Fallbrook Park area is reportedly a mixture of 4-inch and 6-inch cast iron and AC pipe.
+A map of the water system showing the existing watermain material types is included in Appendix G for reference.

 With the exception of the water main in the Fallbrook Park area and the Hamlet of Cheshire area, the remaining distribution system is reputably in fair to good condition.
 The water main in Fallbrook Park and the Hamlet of Cheshire are in fair to poor condition.
+As a rule of thumb, it is recommended the Town budgets for replacement of approximately 1% of the existing distribution system to not allow the distribution to age beyond its useful life.

 Other concerns from the operators has been the desire for non-plastic services (copper services show signs of early pitting), corrosion of unprotected steel hardware due to aggressive soils, and the generally high pressures in the distribution system causing early failure of system components.